The Four Categories of Literature

 The themes of Southern Dynasties yuefu songs stand in the tradition of the Han yuefu, a lot of them including love themes, mainly women or girls yearning for their lover who is far away.
 Unlucky love is described in songs like Xiangyang yue 襄陽樂 or Aonong ge 懊儂歌.
 Among the Han yuefu were some very long songs that can be called ballads.
 Similarly long texts are among the western songs, like Xizhou qu.

 A thoroughly new theme of Southern yuefu songs are deities or locally venerated spirits.
 18 songs of this type have survived with the title of Shen xian ge 神弦歌.
 Some of them describe the temples and the surroundings, some the offerings or an encounter with the deity.
-Baishi lang 白石郎 "Master White Stone" is a deity venerated in the vicinity of Nanjing, Qingxi xiaogu 青溪小姑 "Mistress Green River" was a sister of the Three Kingdoms period 三國 (220-280) general Jiang Ziwen 蔣子文.
+Baishi lang 白石郎 "Master White Stone" is a deity venerated in the vicinity of Nanjing, Qingxi xiaogu 青溪小姑 "Mistress Green River" was a sister of the Three Empires period 三國 (220-280) general Jiang Ziwen 蔣子文.

 A lot of songs describe the daily life in southern China at that period of time, like raising mulberry trees and spinning silk in Cai sang du 采桑度, the travels of merchants in Aonong ge and Huang du 黄督, and market activities in Changgan qu 長干曲.
 While Han yuefu described very personal situations, the Southern yuefu are more descriptive regarding and connected with the the social, economical and geographical background and are therefore - at least from the content - close to the genre of rhapsodies (fu 賦).
 Another difference is that Han yuefu used a more direct language while Southern yuefu use to play with homonymes (lian 蓮 "lotus" instead of lian 憐 "to yearn", or li 籬 "fence" instead of li 離 "to take farewell") and allegories.